Look up free King County public records on anyone right away using the tools provided in this resource.

 Olympia, WA 98501

-Having exhausted county jurisdictions, state and federal agencies can be scoured to find public criminal records.
+Having exhausted county jurisdictions, state and federal agencies can be scoured to find public criminal records in Washington.
 These include the Washington Department of Corrections (DOC) and the Federal Bureau of Prisons.

 Washington Department of Corrections (DOC)— The Washington Department of Corrections (DOC) has a Washington State Inmate Search Tool that is free to use to look up someone’s criminal record.
 It locates current and released inmates.